kamanashisroy/algosnippet/algorithms_summary.md

 ![shorting algorithm similarity](sorting_algorithm_similarity.svg)

 For example, heap-sort actually sorts by selecting the minimum or maximum value from the heap.
 So it has the same approach as selection sort.
-It is not possible to build heap with sequentially accessible data(linked list or tape drive).
+It is not practical to build heap with sequentially accessible data(linked list or tape drive).

 Merge sort does sorting by combine or merge operations.
 The combine operation has some similarity with insertion sort.
 Again merge sort can be optimized by using insertion sort in the small data.
 Merge sort is well suited for sequentially accessible data(linked list or tape drive) and it does not require binary tree.
 It takes O(n) extra memory which can be reduced in various ways(multi-way merge sort, alternating the memory to reduce memory copy).